News

 Cluster

-A cluster is a computers group connected by high-speed communication channels.
-Such a group is a combined hardware resource with specific functionality:
+A cluster is a group of computers connected by high-speed communication channels.
+In fact, such a group is a united hardware resource with a certain functionality:

 • Providing computing power;